-I also continue to raise issues of concern for Irish fishermen through official channels, having brought many issues to the European Parliament’s Petitions Committee over the past number of years.
+I also raised issues of concern for Irish fishermen through official channels, having brought many issues to the European Parliament’s Petitions Committee over the past number of years.
 Such petitions give the European Parliament the opportunity to draw attention to any infringement of a European citizen’s rights by a Member State, local authorities or other institution.

-I look forward to contributing on proposals which aim to reform the CFP post-2020, changing the way in which the policy is managed, giving EU countries greater control at national and regional level.
+I welcomed the opportunity to contribute on proposals which aim to reform the CFP post-2020, changing the way in which the policy is managed, giving EU countries greater control at national and regional level.

 The United Kingdom’s decision to withdraw from the European Union will have a profound effect on all areas of European trade and industry.
 Moreover, Brexit will prompt the UK’s disengagement from EU law, the internal market and other European policies, including the Common Fisheries Policy.